rambler-ios/team/processes/development/code-style/swift/swift-style-guide-en.md

 *
 * **6.1.8** If you’re going to be documenting the parameters/returns/throws of a method, document all of them, even if some of the documentation ends up being somewhat repetitive (this is preferable to having the documentation look incomplete).
 Sometimes, if only a single parameter warrants documentation, it might be better to just mention it in the description instead.

 * **6.1.9** For complicated classes describe the usage of the class with some potential examples as seems appropriate.
 Remember that markdown syntax is valid in Swift's comment docs.
-Newlines, lists, etc. are therefore appropriate. **TODO: discuss**
+Newlines, lists, etc. are therefore appropriate.

 ```swift
 /**